trezor/trezor-suite/docs/features/fiat-rates.md

 ## Providers

--   Blockbook: For all main networks (BTC, LTC, ETH + ERC-20 tokens, ...) except XRP, SOL and ADA + ADA tokens
+-   Blockbook: For all main networks (BTC, LTC, ETH + ERC-20 tokens, ...) except XRP, SOL + SOL tokens and ADA + ADA tokens
--   CoinGecko: Used for XRP, SOL and ADA + ADA tokens and as a fallback for failed requests to blockbook.
+-   CoinGecko: Used for XRP, SOL + SOL tokens and ADA + ADA tokens and as a fallback for failed requests to blockbook.

 ## First fetch